BOAT-ocean-acoustics/fundamentals/boat_tutorials/acoustics/TS_02_discrete.md

+(acoustics-scattering_discrete_material_properties)=
 ### Scatterer material properties

 Scattering phenomena can be complex and depend on the material properties and shape of the object.
 For example, bubbles or objects that include air in its composition can _resonante_ in the $ka\ll1$ region, producing scattering signals much stronger than similarly sized objects without air.
-When the object is made of materials very similar to the surrounding water medium, sound can easily transmit and reflet through the object, causing interference that can also be in the spectrum.
+When the object is made of materials very similar to the surrounding water medium, sound can easily transmit and reflect through the object, causing interference that can be observed in the spectrum.

 Below you can see the TS spectrum from a sphere of the same size but with different material compositions: dense metal, fluid (jelly-like), and air (bubble):